-ENSCO supports critical range safety systems at the United States Air Force’s (USAF) Eastern and Western Ranges, at the Alaska Aerospace Corporation (AAC) Kodiak Launch Complex, and at sites around the world.
-Our engineers architect, build, test, and participate in range operations, specializing in launch range modernization efforts.
+ENSCO supports critical range safety systems at the United States Air Force’s (USAF) Eastern and Western Ranges.
+Our engineers design, integrate, test, participate in the launch ranges future architecture and launch ranges modernization efforts, specializing in instrumentation engineering:

-ENSCO plays an important role in the specification and evaluation of range radar used to track single or multiple objects.
-Eliminating or modernizing operational radar and determining the need for a technology refresh requires an in-depth knowledge and understanding of the operation, as well as of the installed equipment.
+ENSCO plays an important role in the specification and evaluation of range radars used to track single or multiple objects.
+Eliminating or modernizing operational radars and determining the need for a technology refresh requires an in-depth knowledge and understanding of the operation, as well as of the installed equipment.

-Critical to terminating the flight of an errant missile or rocket is the command/destruct system; therefore, launch ranges demand a 99.95 percent reliability rate from their command systems.
-ENSCO understands the critical task that the command/destruct systems support and has provided command control and command destruct expertise to the ranges for more than 30 years.
+Critical to terminating the flight of an errant missile or rocket is the command destruct system; therefore, launch ranges demand a 99.95 percent reliability rate from their command destruct system.
+ENSCO understands the critical task that the command destruct system supports and has provided expertise to the ranges for more than 30 years.
 Under a NASA contract, ENSCO integrated the functionality into an Autonomous Flight Safety System (AFSS).
 Most new commercial space flights are using an AFSS today.

 The protection of life and property has always been the key tenet of launch range operations.
 No systems receive more scrutiny than the range safety systems.
-ENSCO has conducted independent evaluation of range safety systems for more than 20 years.
-Support includes software IV&V, algorithm analysis, independent operational test programs, design analysis, and range safety operator training.
-We support safety development and operations at a multitude of ranges, including the USAF Eastern and Western ranges, the Kodiak Launch Complex, the Reagan Test Site in Kwajalein, the Pacific Missile Range Facility, and the White Sands Missile Range.
+ENSCO has conducted independent evaluation of range safety systems for more than 30 years.
+Support includes software IV&V, algorithm analysis, independent operational test programs, design analysis and range safety operator training.